-By using PostgreSQL you can benefit from features in PostgreSQL infrastructure such as backup, restore and high availability.
+By using PostgreSQL you can benefit from features in PostgreSQL infrastructure such as backup and restore.

 For Artifactory to run with PostgreSQL you must create a dedicated PostgreSQL database instance and then configure Artifactory to use it as described in the following sections.

 Before proceeding with the steps below, please make sure you have read and followed the steps described in Configuring the Database.

 Creating the Artifactory PostgreSQL Database

 Supported PostgreSQL Versions